diquah/modeval/README.md

 ### Technical Limitations

-Multi-character operators, functions, and variables are assigned a single unicode character during processing.
+Multi-character operators, functions, and variables are assigned a single Unicode character during processing.
 This means that you have a limit of 143,697 operators/functions/variables.
-This is 1,000 less than the unicode limit, since the first few unicode characters are used for letters and numbers.
+This is 1,000 less than the Unicode limit, since the first few unicode characters are used for letters and numbers.